thecodeholic/php-crash-course-2020/README.md

 # PHP Crash Course 2020

-## Final version - *All code written during the video is there*
+## Initial version - You can download the code and follow the video tutorial.

-If you are interested to see empty files to following the tutorial switch to `master` branch.
+If you are interested to see final files switch to `final-version` branch.

 The video covers all the basic things about PHP.